Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 daan receives the letter from aki in fox shape

-jpris pulls his rapier in response to daan who was read the letter. and says dammit in the
+joris pulls his rapier in response to daan who was read the letter. and says dammit in the

 joris quietly opens the door and sees daan.
 He decides to drop a wrench and interacts with daan.